Parkdale (provincial electoral district): 1914, 1919, and 1923

 The Parkdale electoral district's first incarnation was for the 1914 Ontario general election.
 The following described boundaries were in force for the 1914, 1919 and 1923 Ontario general elections.
 Its boundaries started north-westerly at the city's northern limits with York Township, starting just south of Lavender Road, through the northern side of Rowntree Avenue, continuing just north of Innes Avenue, to its eastern border through Prospect Cemetery.
 The boundary then went southwards along Prospect Cemetery's eastern border until it converged with Lansdowne Avenue at St. Clair Avenue West.
 The eastern boundary followed Lansdowne all the way to Queen Street West, where it went eastward for a block, then went down the western side of Dunn Avenue to Lake Ontario.
 The western boundary started at the eastern side of Keele Street (since 1921, this part of Keele Street is named Parkside Drive) at Queen Street West (since 1956, this is called The Queensway).
 From there, the boundary went north to Bloor Street West where it then went eastward to point east of Indian Road (or about half-way between present day Indian Road and Dorval Avenue).
 It then travelled north along Indian Road to Humberside Avenue.
-It went east along Humberside until it intersected with the western Grand Trunk Railway — after 1921, the Canadian National Railway (C.N.R.) — tracks.
-It went north-westerly until it intersected with the east–west Canadian Pacific Railway (C.P.R.) tracks.
-It went east along the C.P.R. tracks to the north-south Grand Trunk tracks, where the western boundary went north again along the tracks and connected with the northern boundary at the city limits, just south of Lavender Road.
+It went east along Humberside until it intersected with the western Grand Trunk Railway — after 1921, the Canadian National Railway (CNR) — tracks.
+It went north-westerly until it intersected with the east–west Canadian Pacific Railway (CPR) tracks.
+It went east along the CPR tracks to the north-south Grand Trunk tracks, where the western boundary went north again along the tracks and connected with the northern boundary at the city limits, just south of Lavender Road.

 1926, 1929

-For the 1926 election, Parkdale's northernmost boundary was the east–west C.P.R. tracks, just north of Dupont Avenue.
-The northern boundary then went east until the C.N.R. tracks near Lansdowne Avenue.
-From there, the boundary went south along the C.N.R. tracks to Dundas Street West.
+For the 1926 election, Parkdale's northernmost boundary was the east–west CPR tracks, just north of Dupont Avenue.
+The northern boundary then went east until the CNR tracks near Lansdowne Avenue.
+From there, the boundary went south along the CNR tracks to Dundas Street West.
 From there the eastern boundary went west on Dundas for about a block to the western side of Sorauren Avenue.
 It then plunged south along Sorauren to Queen Street West, then followed the southern part of Queen, easterly until Dowling Avenue.
 It then plunged south again to the southern border, Lake Ontario.
 The western boundary started on land at the western edge of High Park, which was the city limits.
-The western boundary continued north to Bloor Street West at Clendenan Avenue/Windego Way.
+The western boundary continued north to Bloor Street West at Clendenan Avenue / Windego Way.
 It continued eastwards to Indian Road.
 It then travelled north along Indian Road to Humberside Avenue.
-From there it went east on Humberside until it intersected the western C.N.R. tracks.
-The boundary then went north-westerly until it intersected with the northern boundary at the east-west C.P.R.tracks.
+From there it went east on Humberside until it intersected the western CNR tracks.
+The boundary then went north-westerly until it intersected with the northern boundary at the east–west CPR tracks.
 These boundaries were also in force for the 1929 Ontario general election as well.